ghrahul/Alpha-Blog/README.md

 * "article.errors.any?" to check if there is any error with article entry.
 * "article.errors.full_messages" to show the full message related to error.
 * "application.html.erb" file wraps all the views.
+* Partials are used to make code redundent "_form.html.erb"